-The meaning of a word veta is to be over, done or to be lost.
+A word veta can have many different meanings, e.g., to be over, done or to be lost.
+In this particular sentence it means to be dead.
 The word is used correctly in this sentence.
 However, nowadays the word is used only rarely or maybe not at all.
 Therefore, Urbánek's translation seems to be more fitting.